 When your teenager becomes a fully licensed driver, it means they’re allowed to hit the road on their own, which can be stressful for parents, the teen themselves, and even other drivers.
 The other hard part about being a teen driver?
-Figuring out insurance.
+Figuring out the right car insurance policy.
 There are so many options out there that all offer different coverages at varying rates, but don’t worry, we’re here to demystify car insurance for teens and their families.

 When teenagers need car insurance

 Teenagers don’t need car insurance when they only have their learner’s permits and are learning to drive.
 However, they will need insurance before they get their license and drive on their own.
-When your teen gets their learner’s permit, it’s a good idea to start contacting your insurance company and figuring out how much it will cost to add them to your policy when they turn 16.
-This also gives you time to shop around for other policies to find the best price.
+When your teen gets their learner’s permit, it’s a good idea to contact your insurance company and find out how much it will cost to add them to your policy.

-Most insurance companies won’t let teens have their own insurance policy until they’re 18, so the chances are that even if the teen owns their car, they’ll have to go on their parents’ policy or have a parent or guardian cosign on a new policy.
-If a teen moves out with a car (for instance, if they’re going to college in another city or state), they will need their own policy at that time.
+Most insurance companies won’t let teens have their own insurance policy until they’re 18, so the chances are that even if the teen owns their car, they’ll have to be added to their parents’ policy.

 How car insurance protects teen drivers

-Because teens are new, risky drivers, insurance experts recommend getting them a lot of coverage to make sure they’re protected in the event of an accident.
+Because teens are new drivers, insurance experts recommend getting them a lot of coverage to make sure they’re protected in the event of an accident.
+Distracted driving is a significant risk for teens, making it crucial to have comprehensive coverage to protect them in case of accidents.
 Car insurance will help safeguard teenagers if they cause bodily or property damage to others.
 Just getting the state-required minimums for your teen driver may lead to a hit on your finances if they’re in an accident.

 Here are the different coverages we recommend getting for teenage drivers:

 • Liability coverage – You’ll most likely have to get this one because most states require minimum liability coverage.
-Liability coverage has two main types: Bodily Injury (BI) and Property Damage.
+Liability coverage has two main types: Bodily injury (BI) and property damage (PD).

 • Bodily injury liability pays for any injuries or death that the policyholder or driver is responsible for after an accident.
 Bodily injury liability limits are broken out into two numbers (i.e., $25,000/$50,000).
 The first number is the highest amount your insurance will pay per person and the second is the maximum your insurance will pay for all injuries suffered per incident.